Meera Thakur

 Meera Thakur from Bihar in India practices and teaches sikki grass craft.
 She has received the Seal of Excellence for Handicrafts from UNESCO and the Nari Shakti Puraskar.

 Career

-Meera Thakur was born in Umri in Bihar, India.
+Meera Thakur was born in Umri, Madhubani in Bihar, India.
 At the age of four she started to learn sikki grass craft from her mother, making adornments, vases and boxes.
 Sikki is a grass only found in Bihar and Uttar Pradesh, which gives a golden fibre.
 Thakur lives in Madhubani, where she runs Hastakala Vikas Kendra, an organization which trains disadvantaged women in craftwork.
 It has set up the Folk Art Handicraft Training Centre.